 LONG ABSTRACT:

 Corrosion developed at the paint and aluminum (Al) metal-paint interface was analyzed using time-of-flight secondary ion mass spectrometry (ToF-SIMS), illustrating that SIMS was a suitable technique to study the chemical distribution at metal-paint interface.
 The painted Al alloy coupons were immersed in a salt solution and exposed to the air only, respectively.
 SIMS provided chemical mapping and 2D molecular imaging of the interface, allowing direct visualization of the morphology of the corrosion products formed at the metal-paint interface and mapping of chemical after corrosion occurred.
-The experimental procedure of this method was presented to provide technical details to facilitate similar research and highlight pitfalls that one may encounter during such experiments.
+The experimental procedure of this method was presented to provide technical details to facilitate similar work and highlight pitfalls that one may encounter during such experiments.

 INTRODUCTION: